 9. Emmons Moraine Trail

-If you’re into impossibly blue turquoise glacial lakes and epic views, this will quickly become one of your favorite hikes at Mt Rainier.
+If you’re into impossibly blue turquoise glacial lakes and epic views, this will quickly become one of your favorite hikes in Mount Rainier National Park.
 The trail has a little of everything, including waterfalls and views of Rainier itself, but interestingly, it’s very much a hidden gem and isn’t typically very crowded (YAY!).

 One of our favorite things about Emmons Moraine Trail is that there are a few points where you can turn around to shorten your hike, but you won’t miss a thing in terms of views.
 The first is the milky blue lake and the second is the end of the maintained trail.
 Technically you can continue past here, but the trail gets increasingly difficult to follow.